 With this style of clip on sunglasses, the ability to flick up the lenses in an instant maximises their safety when you are driving in variable light conditions.

-Why polarised lenses are so good for driving
+Why polarised lenses are preferable for driving

 Polarized grey lenses reduce light intensity, while maintaining original colour, with no distortion.

-Driving in moderate to bright sun
+Driving in moderate sunshine

-This lens tint gives enhanced contrast and depth perception, making it a popular choice for driving.
+Polarised brown lenses are good for driving in moderate to bright light conditions and when there are sunny intervals.
+This lens colour gives enhanced contrast and depth perception, making it a popular choice for driving.

 The copper lens tint results in enhanced reds such as traffic lights and car brake lights.

 You may encounter conditions of poor visibility, such as when it is misty or when cloud cover is extensive and the sun is low in the sky.
 In these conditions, the yellow colour lenses will enhance your vision.
 Only use them for daytime driving.

 The yellow/brown filter gives you sharper vision in misty, rainy or dull conditions, while the polarisation virtually eliminates the glare from low angle sun or car headlights.

 This is the ideal combination for the winter when glare can be a problem but equally there are dark shadows cast by the low angle sun.
 It also improves your vision if you are driving along the motorway in rainy conditions when there is poor visibility due to spray.